Career Development and Training

 • We provide diversified training categories to satisfy various needs for employees in different career stages, from new hires to top executives.

-• The rate for employee’s attendance to training courses was 100%.
+• The rate for employees' attendance at training courses was 100%.

 Number of training hours for TWM employees in the past three years